appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 Manage the subscription, payment details, and invoices.

 The following table details the roles and restrictions for the **Billing** details.
-Please refer to the modules related information and coution notes.
+Please refer to the related module information and caution notes.

 | Billing Sub-modules | Scopes                    | Owner | Manager |
 |---------------------|---------------------------|-------|---------|